mlin/GenomicSQLite/docs/guide.md

 ### Conventions

 Range positions are considered [**zero-based & half-open**](http://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html), so the length of a feature is exactly endPosition-beginPosition nucleotides.
 The implementation doesn't strictly require this convention, but we strongly recommend observing it to minimize confusion.
-There is no practical limit on chromosome length, as position values may go up to 2<sup>60</sup>, but query runtime has a runtime factor logarithmic in the maximum feature length.
+There is no practical limit on chromosome length, as position values may go up to 2<sup>60</sup>, but queries have a runtime factor logarithmic in the maximum feature length.

 The extension provides routines to populate a small `_gri_refseq` table describing the genomic reference sequences, which other tables can reference by integer ID ("rid") instead of storing a column with textual sequence names like 'chr10'.
 This convention is not required, as the GRI can index either chromosome name or rid columns, but reasons to observe it include: